stevearrants/style/docs/avoidcomplexwords.md

 * desire: want or wish
 * determine: decide or find
 * detrimental: bad or harmful
-* dialogue is used for conversations, *dialogis the interface item, as in dialog box
+* dialogue is used for conversations, *dialog* is the interface item, as in dialog box
 * disclose: share or tell
 * discontinue: stop
 * disseminate: send or give